In This Article

 Federal courts take care of all bankruptcy cases, as the rules state in the U.S. bankruptcy code.
 Before the federal courts determine your eligibility, you’ll be required to answer questions from the trustee and creditors about your bankruptcy forms and finances.

 Filing for bankruptcy gives people the opportunity to eliminate debt and start over; however, many people take on bankruptcy without understanding the downsides of the process.
 While it’s not a fit for every situation or circumstance, weighing the pros and cons, along with being fully aware of the process, is key to making an informed decision.

-Bankruptcy is generally considered a last resort for people who are in a lot of debt and aren’t able to pay their bills.
+Bankruptcy is often seen as the only option left for people who are in a lot of debt and aren’t able to pay their bills.
 Before filing for bankruptcy, there are alternatives that are worth exploring.
 Some are less costly than bankruptcy and likely to do less damage to your credit score.
 First, find out if your creditors are willing to negotiate, as some creditors will agree to accept reduced payments or lower your interest rate over a long period of time.

 Before you file, you’ll be required to attend counseling with a credit counseling organization approved by the Department of Justice’s U.S. Trustee Program.
 The counselor will look at your personal financial situation, discuss the alternatives to bankruptcy, and help you figure out a plan.
-Typically, personal bankruptcy cases begin when an individual or a couple files a petition in bankruptcy court, either on their own or with the help of a lawyer.
+It will usually start with you, or you and your spouse, filing a petition for bankruptcy in bankruptcy court.
+You can do this with our without assistance from a lawyer.